lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Introduction {#Introduction}

-CoAP {{RFC7252}} is a command/response protocol designed for micro-controllers with a small amount of RAM and ROM and is optimized for REST-based (Representational state transfer) services.
+CoAP {{RFC7252}} is a command/response protocol designed for micro- controllers with a small RAM and ROM and optimized for REST-based (Representative state transfer) services.
 Although CoAP was designed for constrained devices, a CoAP header's size is still too large for LPWAN (Low Power Wide Area Networks).
-Some compression of the CoAP header is required either to increase performances or to use CoAP over LPWAN technologies.
+SCHC header compression over CoAP header is required to increase performance or use CoAP over LPWAN technologies.

 The {{RFC8724}} defines SCHC, a header compression mechanism for the LPWAN network based on a static context.
 Section 5 of the {{RFC8724}}
 explains where compression and decompression take place in the architecture.
-The SCHC compression scheme assumes as a prerequisite that the static context is known by both end-points before transmission.
-The way the context is configured, provisioned or exchanged is out of this document's scope.
+The SCHC compression scheme assumes as a prerequisite that both end-points know the static context before transmission.
+The way the context is configured, provisioned, or exchanged is out of this document's scope.

 CoAP is an application protocol, so CoAP compression requires installing common rules between the two SCHC instances.
 SCHC compression may apply at two different levels: at IP and UDP in the LPWAN network and another at the application level for CoAP.
 These two compressions may be independent.
-Both follow the same principle described in RFC 8724.
+Both follow the same principle described in {{RFC8724}}.
 As different entities manage the CoAP compression at different levels, the SCHC rules driving the compression/decompression are also different.
 The {{RFC8724}} describes how to use SCHC for IP and UDP headers.
 This document specifies how to apply SCHC compression to CoAP headers.

 SCHC compresses and decompresses headers based on shared contexts between devices.
 Each SCHC context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.